Five Hyper Productivity Hacks In A Reactive Environment

 Enable Your Team to Maximize Each Day

 Through the Growth Molecules Academy, your team can learn a powerful way to be hyper-productive in a highly reactive world.
 Realizing goals can be achieved with intention, focus, and accountability is hard at first, but with practice, it quickly achieves positive outcomes.
 Putting time and energy into what matters most by taking small steps with purpose can lead to exponential results and personal growth.

 Taking the time to do an honest review of what is leading to a lack of productivity coupled with a willingness to change will lead to significantly increased productivity and a more fulfilling workday.
 The sense of accomplishment will become addictive for you and your team.

 About the Author:

 Emilia D’Anzica, Founder, Author, Growth Molecules™

-In her 20+ year career, Emilia has held every title in customer success ranging from Support Manager to Chief Customer Officer.
+Emilia has personally onboarded 1000s of customers in her 20+ year career and is an early Customer Success Manager in SaaS.
+She has held every title in customer success ranging from Support Manager to Chief Customer Officer.
 She believes that customer onboarding sets the trajectory for churn or growth.
 After helping companies like WalkMe experience exponential growth, she is now helping companies build teams, processes, and systems to scale.
 Emilia holds an MBA from Saint Mary’s College of California and a dual BA from the University of British Columbia.
 She is also PMP, and Scrum certified.
-She is the co-author of Pressing ON as a Tech Mom and an Adjunct Professor at Saint Mary’s College of California.
+She is the co-author of Pressing ON as a Tech Mom.